hylee1rt/PROJECT3/index.md

 # Regularized Regression on Polynomial Features

 To apply polynomial features to our linear models with different regularization algorithms, we will initialize standard scalar to scale our data and polynomial features to transform our data.
+Once we transform our data into polynomial features by fitting our data on the polynomial features object, we can see how the models perform on the new dataset.

 ```python
 scale = StandardScaler()